MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/reusage-of-guides-across-sites.md

 -   The copy will automatically be registered with a new ID.
 While not mandatory, it is advised to store the ID of the original guide as hidden metadata.
 This enables full traceability in relation to the origin of the copy.
 Whether or not to store the ID of the original guide as hidden metadata the copy guide is something you will decide upon when defining your data model.

--   All metadata in the copy needs to be wiped and the author must fill out new metadata that corresponds to the given Business Unit and potential QA requirements for approval.
+-   All metadata in the copy needs to be wiped and the author must fill out new metadata that corresponds to the given business unit and potential QA requirements for approval.

 **The content in the guide**